 Similarly, there is a hint system, and it’s usually presented as Samus’s Power Suit detecting anomalous activity somewhere within the region.
 This is useful for newcomers, and it subtly synchronizes the player’s goals with those of the protagonist.
 It’s not intrusive for experienced players, for it is easy to disable in the options menu.

 Intentionally or not, Metroid Prime followed a similar path as its sister game, Metroid Fusion, in that what you’re fighting against isn’t clear.
 Samus’s journey begins when she follows her nemesis to Tallon IV, and there is definitely something amiss in this world, yet the exact nature of its disorder isn’t immediately obvious.
-There are remains of an advanced civilization where you can scan certain walls to get an idea of what happened long ago, but it’s not until the end of the game where the full scope of its central conflict becomes clear.
+There are remains of an advanced civilization where you can scan certain walls to get an idea of what happened long ago, but it’s not until the end of the game that you fully grasp the game’s central conflict.
 It’s a good way to keep the audience wanting to know more, and by remembering to have a payoff in the end, Retro ensures the goodwill isn’t wasted with endless speculation.

 Along those lines, it’s apparent how it was able to convince the people who were expecting it to fail they had nothing to worry about.
 Namely, despite a radical shift in gameplay, the spirit of the series is alive and well in this installment.
 The game features numerous callbacks to the installments produced by Gunpei Yokoi.
 Series veterans will recognize remixed musical tracks and the morphology of the creatures that inhabit Tallon IV.
 Retro succeeded where many other artists fail by not overloading them to the extent where they obviate the original content.